nurul-aqilah-ideris/SQQP4123-Heuristic-Technique-For-Order-Selection-Problem-A-Case-Study/README.md

 i.
 To identify parameters and constraints involved in the order selection problem.

 ii.
-To select orders that can maximize the total sales by using heuristic techniques
+To select orders that can maximize the total sales by using using Integer Programming (IP) Model and heuristic techniques.

 iii.
 To evaluate the quality of the proposed solutions with a solution by the baker in terms of the total sales.

+iv.
+To develop sensitivity analysis model related to order selection problem.

 ## Scope of the Research